suatmunuklu/password-generator/README.md

 - 👋 Hi, I’m @suatmunuklu
 - 👀 I’m interested in cybersecurity and Information Technology
 - 📫 How to reach me suatmunuklu@gmail.com or https://www.suatmunuklu.com
-- This project is written in php.
-It is intended to create random passwords.

 <!---
 suatmunuklu/suatmunuklu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.